-The top-ranked WashULaw, Brown School of Social Work and the Washington University School of Medicine collaborate to create multifaceted research and practice opportunities for students.
+The top-ranked WashULaw, Brown School and the Washington University School of Medicine collaborate to create multifaceted research and practice opportunities for students.
 Students in the JD/MPH degree program have access to the incredible resources of the Career Center at the law school and the Career Services office at Brown.

 Who should I contact if I need additional information?

 - Email the Admissions Office or call (314) 935-4525.

 - For questions related to tuition and financial aid, please email Carrie Burns, Assistant Director of Financial Aid and Student Services, or call (314) 935-4605.